Massachusetts Car Repossession Laws

 notices are illegal and can defeat the debt.
 We specialize in spotting

-Maybe.
-There are two main ways we see
+There are three ways we commonly see repossesion rights violated in Massachusetts.

-seized.
-Second, the repossession company may have breached the peace in the
+A repossession company may not breached the peace

 course of the repossession.
 Breaching the peace can mean threats, coercion, and